unixorn/awesome-zsh-plugins/README.md

 * [auto-fu.zsh](https://github.com/hchbaw/auto-fu.zsh) - Automatic complete-word and list-choices.
 Originally incr-0.2.zsh by y.fujii <y-fujii at mimosa-pudica.net>.
 * [auto-ls](https://github.com/desyncr/auto-ls) - Automatically `ls` when cding to a new directory.
 * [auto-notify](https://github.com/MichaelAquilina/zsh-auto-notify) - Automatically sends out a notification when a long running task has completed.
+* [autocomplete](https://github.com/marlonrichert/zsh-autocomplete) - Automatically lists completions as you type and provides intuitive keybindings for selecting and inserting them.
 * [autodotenv](https://github.com/nocttuam/autodotenv) - Will prompt you to load variables when you `cd` into a directory containing a `.env` file.
 * [autoenv-extended](https://github.com/zpm-zsh/autoenv) - Extended version of the [zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) plugin.
 * [autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a `.env` file, it will automatically be executed when you `cd` into it.